linode/docs/docs/guides/akamai/get-started/parent-child-accounts/index.md

 In the context of your account type, you need to be familiar with the following terms.
 ![Parent account terminology](parent_term.png)
 - *Parent account* - your, Akamai partner, account.
 - *Parent account user with full access* (parent account admin) - an Akamai partner account owner who has access to child accounts by default.
-They manage permissions for parent account users with limited access.
-The admin manages permissions for all other users and may provide full access to a parent account user with limited access who then also becomes a parent account admin.
+They manage permissions for other admins and child account users with limited access.
+They may provide full access to a parent account user with limited access who then also becomes a parent account admin.
 - *Parent account users with limited access* - users of a parent account that don’t have access to child accounts by default.
 Only the parent account admin may grant them access to all child accounts the parent account has a contractual parent/child relationship with.
 To learn more, see [Enable access to child accounts for parent account users with limited access](#enable-access-to-child-accounts-for-parent-account-users-with-limited-access).

 #### Parent/child relationship